Raigyo/symfony-monitoring/README.md

 The benefit of Doctrine for the programmer is the ability to focus on the object-oriented business logic and worry about persistence only as a secondary problem.
 This doesn't mean persistence is downplayed by Doctrine 2, however it is our belief that there are considerable benefits for object-oriented programming if persistence and entities are kept separated.

+**Fixtures** are used to load a "fake" set of data into a database that can then be used for testing or to help give you some interesting data while you're developing your application.

 ### PHP entities

 Entities are PHP Objects that can be identified over many requests by a unique identifier or primary key.
 These classes don't need to extend any abstract base class or interface.
 An entity class must not be final or contain final methods.
 Additionally it must not implement clone nor wakeup, unless it does so safely.